Friedrich Engels Guard Regiment: History

-The guard regiment was formed by order No. 99/62 of the Minister of National Defense of the GDR.
+The guard regiment was formed by order No. 99/62 of the Minister of National Defense, Army General Heinz Hoffmann.
 Its duties were guard duty, guard of honor, honor parade (Ehrenparade), and implementation of the military ceremony.

 The guard regiment was established in 1962 from parts of the Hugo Eberlein Guards Regiment but wasn't given the title "Friedrich Engels" until 1970.
 As only Allied troops could be stationed in Berlin due to the special status of the city, the regiment was formally subordinate to the garrison commander.

 The main tasks were the ceremonial presentation of the honor guard at the memorial on Unter den Linden (New Guard) and the Greater Changing of the Guard held every Wednesday and was always quite a spectacle.
 In addition, the honor companies as formations honor to welcome state guests from the GDR were used.
 Special duties by the regiment were also performed at the Great Tattoo, other guards of honor, honor companies at funerals of senior figures and wreath-laying ceremonies.

 The soldiers of the guard regiment "Friedrich Engels" were generally conscripts who served for 18 months.
 The presentation weapon was the SKS rifle - in the army under the name "S carabiner led".
 Each soldier of honor companies had two carbines, a training and a performance carbine.
 The honor guard at the Unter den Linden was equipped with their own rifles whose bolt and bayonet were chromed.

 The Regiment was dissolved along with the rest of the NVA in 1990.